Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Slow Mixing in the Antiferroelectric Phase

 \begin{restatable}{lemma}{refinedUpperBound} Let $F_n(x,y)$ be the generating function for weighted non-backtracking walks defined in \Cref{eqn:F_def}.
 For any integer $n \ge 1$ and $x,y \in \R_{> 0}$, we have

 \end{restatable}

-We are now ready to present our Peierls argument to bound $\pi(\CFL \cup \CAFL)$, which gives us a bound on the conductance and allows us to prove \Cref{thm:antiferroelectric}.
-First, we describe which antiferroelectric parameters cause $F_n(a/c,b/c)$ to decrease exponentially fast.
-We defer the proof of this computation to \Cref{app:antiferroelectric}.
+The first step of our Peierls argument is to upper bound $\pi(\CFL \cup \CAFL)$, which then gives us a bound on the conductance and allows us to prove \Cref{thm:antiferroelectric}.
+We start by defining the subset of antiferroelectric parameters that cause $F_n(a/c,b/c)$ to decrease exponentially fast.